IamInsane0xd/es2025-s09-r1-115/backend/README.md

 ### GET /api/containers/search
 Can be used to filter through the containers using queries.<br>
 <br>
-If no query is provided, or a query contains malformed data (for example `?blockId=apple`), the endpoint will respond with a `400 bad request`.<br>
+If a query contains malformed data (for example `?blockId=apple`), the endpoint will respond with a `400 bad request`.<br>
 If no container was found with the given criteria, the endpoint will respond with a `404 not found` error.<br>
 If the query succeeded, the response will contain a list of containers matching the given query.<br>
+If no query is provided, it will return all the stored containers.<br>
 <br>
 Queries that can be used:
   - blockId